Florida bridge collapse seemed 'like a bomb had exploded,' witness says; another recounts bloodied boy 'begging' for help

 Another witness described initial efforts by bystanders like Sado to help the wounded.

-"I saw there were multiple cars crushed under the bridge," Jacob Miller, a senior at FIU, told Fox's KPTV.
+"I saw there were multiple cars crushed under the bridge," Jacob Miller, a senior at FIU, told reporters, according to Fox's KPTV.
 "It was just terrible.
 I saw some people stopping their cars, trying to get out, trying to assess the situation to see if there is anything they could do to help."

 Local police detective Juan Llera told the station he came across one construction worker who was losing consciousness, another with a leg injury, and a third who was lying unconscious in the street.